chirag04/react-native-mail/README.md

 ```

 ### Note
+- If you use attachment on android, file must be located in external storage directory or world readable (unsafe).
-On android callback will only have error(if any) as the argument. event is not available on android.
+- On android callback will only have error(if any) as the argument. event is not available on android.

 ## Here is how it looks:
 ![Demo gif](https://github.com/chirag04/react-native-mail/blob/master/screenshot.jpg)